Step Up For Students Scholarship

 for scholarship details.

 PLSA families and students applying for admission to The Master’s Academy must meet the same entrance requirements as all other applicants (e.g. Christian testimony and regular attendance at a local Christian church).
 Prospective students must meet the academic guidelines set for the G.O.L.D. program; have a current IEP, and current full battery psychological and educational testing.
 Entrance is also based upon available space.

-During the application period, a link will be posted here to direct families to the FAST application, which does require an application fee of $38/family.
+.
+Please read the FAQs before beginning the FAST application, which requires an application fee of $41/family.
 The application fee is non-refundable and is payable by MasterCard, Visa, or American Express.
 If you do not have a credit card, you may visit TMA's Finance Office to pay in cash and receive a voucher.

 to complete an application for the 2015-16 school year.